The cost of renting a home in Dubai goes beyond just the lease amount—there are several additional expenses that come with it.

 On the list of the extra costs for renting in Dubai is DEWA and it’s an essential one.
 DEWA is Dubai Electricity and Water Agency; it’s the only entity responsible for the electricity and water supply in the emirate.

-In addition, tt is important to factor in the upfront costs of connecting your utilities with the Dubai Electricity and Water Authority (DEWA).
+In addition, it is important to factor in the upfront costs of connecting your utilities with the Dubai Electricity and Water Authority (DEWA).
 Its security deposit is refundable upon vacating the property and settling your final bill.

 Paying monthly utility fees is in addition to the security deposit; you have to pay DEWA deposits when renting a property.
 The fee is as follows: